Meet Our Flu Experts

 Chief, Pediatric Infectious Diseases

-Professor and Vice-Chair for Clinical Affairs, Department of Pediatrics
+Professor and Interim Chair, Department of Pediatrics

-The Infectious diseases group at Brenner’s Children Hospital is one of eight in the country that monitor disease and antibiotic resistance due to the common bacteria, pneumococcus.
+The Infectious diseases group at Brenner Children's Hospital is one of eight in the country that monitor disease and antibiotic resistance due to the common bacteria, pneumococcus.
 Givner oversees this U.S. Pediatric Multicenter Surveillance Group at Brenner.
 He has done much research on antibiotic resistance of other common bacteria as well, including meningocococus.
 Other areas of expertise include: prevention and treatment of infections in infants; infections due to Group A Strep and Group B Strep; and Rocky Mountain Spotted Fever.
 He is also Chair of the Influenza Task force at WFBH.
 Givner has been named to: Best Doctors in America; America's Top Doctors; and America's Top Pediatricians.
 He has received many teaching awards including the 2002 Teaching Excellence Award from Wake Forest School of Medicine.
 Givner is board certified by the American Board of Pediatrics in general pediatrics and in pediatric infectious diseases.

 Chief, Section on Infectious Diseases